spiltbeans/NotTDBot/README.md

 <br/><br/>NOTE: There are 2 branches to this bot
 <br/>master: designed to have the api key stored in a local file "sectets"
-<br/>heroku: designed to have the api key stored as an environment variable - also includes a "start" script
+<br/>heroku: designed to have the api key stored as an environment variable - also includes a "start" script and Procfile document